HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 ### Messages

-FTL templates loads all the messages from a message bundle.
-If a theme is extending an existing theme, it will inherit all the messages from its parent's message bundle.
+Freemarker templates (FTL) loads all the messages from a message bundle.
+If a theme is extending an existing theme, it will inherit all the messages from its parents message bundle.
 You can also override individual messages by adding `<THEME TYPE>/messages/messages_en.properties` file to the theme.

 For example to override `Username` in the `hcl-base` theme on the login form, create the file `themes/hcl-base/login/messages/messages_en.properties` with the following content: